BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 - The letter after that will either be 'L' or 'U' for lower or upper.
 This tells with amplifier of that detector it is.
    * NOTE: basic reduction will orient U and L properly and combine them.
    * So after reduction instead of LU, LL, RU, RL you will just have L and R images.
 - The part after the second underscore tells you the image type.
-There are 5 image types:
+There are 6 image types:

 		zro - bias
+		twi - twilight flats
 		flt - flats (taken with either the LDLS or Qth lamps) cmp - arc lamps or comps (taken with either Cd, Hg, FeAr, or Kr) drk - darks
-		sci - science frames (twilight flats are also sci)
+		sci - science frames

 ================================================
 # Running LRS2 reduction on TACC - RECOMMENDED